HISTORIC MILLS OF THE OZARKS

 Hammond was a thriving community with a post office, drug store, general store, and blacksmith shop.
 The mill ran 24 hours a day, grinding flour.
 Unlike the other water powered mills on the county, Hammond Mill was powered by turbines.
 There was, however, a mill pond in back where people fished while waiting for their grain to be ground into flour.

-Hammond Mill has been restored into a beautiful and rustic 3,600 sq. ft. home that can accommodate 10.
+Hammond Mill has reportedly been restored into a rustic 3,600 sq. ft. home that can accommodate 10 guests.
 Fishing, hunting and exploring guide service is available.
 No telephone, No computer.
 No A/C, just a gentle breeze through the trees and the sweet smell of the river.
-This is the place to vacation in peace and quiet.
-For more information: [email protected] or (417) 683-3322.
+I am in the process of trying to visit and track down the details to confirm.
+The previous phone number and email address posted on the Ozark County website about Hammond Mill is no longer working or valid.

 |OZARKS SCENIC RIVERWAYS|